 Most seizures last only a few seconds to minutes but the post-ictal period can last much longer.

 How Common Are Seizures?

 Keeshonden, German Shepherds, and Belgian Tervurens are known to inherit seizure disorders.
-Other breeds with a high incidence include Cocker Spaniels, Collies, Golden Retrievers, Labrador Retrievers, Irish Setter, Poodles, Beagles, Dachshunds, St. Bernards, Siberian Huskies, and Wire Fox Terriers.
+Other breeds with a high incidence include American Cocker Spaniels, Collies, Golden Retrievers, Labrador Retrievers, Irish Setter, Poodles, Beagles, Dachshunds, St. Bernards, Siberian Huskies, and Wire Fox Terriers.
 However, any breed of dog, including mixed breeds, could suffer from seizure disorders.

-During the seizure, avoid touching the puppy's mouth since he could accidentally bite you without knowing it.
-Don't worry about him "swallowing his tongue" -- that doesn't happen, although he could chomp down on your hand if you try to put something in his mouth.
+During the seizure, avoid touching the puppy's mouth since it could accidentally bite you without knowing it.
+Don't worry about your puppy "swallowing its tongue"—that doesn't happen, although it could unknowingly chomp down on your hand or anything else that gets in its mouth.

 Causes of Seizures in Puppies

-Dogs act perfectly normal between episodes, but seizures that are frequent and interfere with the pet’s quality of life call for medication.
-Most medications cannot 'cure' seizures but the goal is to reduce the frequency, shorten the duration of each seizure or reduce the severity of the seizures with the least amount of side effects.
+Dogs usually act perfectly normal between episodes, but seizures that are frequent can interfere with the pet’s quality of life and call for medication.
+Most medications cannot 'cure' seizures but the goal is to reduce the frequency, shorten the duration of each seizure, and reduce the severity of the seizures with the least amount of side effects.
 In severe cases, reducing episodes to only one or two a month is considered a success.

 If your puppy develops seizures, get veterinary help as soon as possible.
-If they're caused by a health issue such as eating a poisonous plant, the puppy might make a full recovery and never have another problem once treated.
-But even if it turns out your pup has seizures the rest of his life, chances are he'll still enjoy a good quality of life.
+If they're caused by a temporary health issue such as ingesting a toxin, like a poisonous plant, the puppy might make a full recovery and never have another seizure once treated.
+But even if it turns out your pup has epilepsy and continues to have seizures throughout adulthood, chances are it'll still enjoy a good quality of life with the right treatment.